docapostiotalliance/kafka-etl/README.md

 * `topic.output`: (optional): output topic name (if present, it will enable the default `KafkaLoader` that will load the data in the output topic);
 * `loader.class`: (optional): the name of the loader class (for more details in the loader section);
 * `loader.jar.path`: (optional): the path of an external jar file that contain your loader class;
+* `partition.key.calculator.class`: (optional): the name of the partition key calculator class (for more details in the loader section);
+* `partition.key.calculator.jar.path`: (optional): the path of an external jar file that contain your partition key calculator class;
 * `group.id`: group id of the consumer hosting the input topic;
 * `poll.size`: number of records to are read and commit in one loop;
 * `consumer.record.size`: max size of a record that will be consumed in the input topic;